-Leaman, who was appointed the 12th coach at Providence on April 22, 2011, guided Providence to 14 victories during the 2011-12 season, the most wins by a Friar team since 2007-08.
-Among those wins, was a two-game weekend sweep of then No. 1 nationally ranked Merrimack on December 3-4.
-The 2-1 overtime triumph on December 2 was PC's first over a No. 1 team since 2003.
+Leaman, who was appointed the 12th coach at Providence on April 22, 2011, guided Providence to 14 victories during the 2011-12 season.
+Among those wins was a two-game, weekend sweep of then No. 1 nationally ranked Merrimack on December 3-4.
+The 2-1 overtime triumph on Dec.
+2 was PC's first over a No. 1 team since 2003.
 After their successful weekend against Merrimack, the Friars were ranked in the USCHO.com national poll for the first time since 2008.
 In all, Providence recorded seven wins against nationally ranked teams, including five victories against squads in the top-10.
 In addition, Leaman coached Ross Mauermann, who was named to the Hockey East All-Rookie Team.
 Mauermann became the first Friar to earn the honor since 2007.

 Prior to Providence, Leaman spent eight seasons as the head coach at Union College.
 Leaman's 2010-11 Union squad posted an impressive 26-10-4 overall record, including a 17-3-2 mark in the ECAC.
-The 26 overall wins and the 17 league triumphs are school records.
 The team captured the College's first Cleary Cup (ECAC regular season champion) and earned its first NCAA Division I Tournament berth.
 Union's season came to end when it was defeated by eventual national champion Minnesota-Duluth, 2-0, in the 2011 NCAA East Regional Semifinal.
 The Dutchmen went 14-1-1 in their final 16 regular season games to clinch the league title.
 Union had the top power play in the nation as it posted a 29.5 percent success rate.
 In addition, the team allowed just 2.10 goals per game, which ranked second in the nation.
 The Dutchmen also were ranked nationally for the entire season and were as high as fourth.
-For his efforts, Leaman received the 2011 Spencer Penrose Award as the Division I Men's Coach of the Year and the ECAC Coach of Year honors for the second straight season.
+For his efforts, Leaman received the 2011 Spencer Penrose Award as the Division I Men's Coach of the Year and he also was named ECAC Coach of the Year for the second straight season.